GRCDEV/ArduSim/help/usage.md

     * *BAUDRATE*.
 Baud rate of the serial link.
     * *BATTERYCELLS*.
 Number of cells of the LiPo battery.
     * *BATTERYCAPACITY*.
 Battery capacity (mAh).
+* Optional simulation parameters:
+	* *BINGKEY*.
+Bing key used to show aerial, hybrid, or street maps from Microsoft Bing.
+You can get a free key using your Microsoft account.